 As expected, the addition of powdered rubber leads to a nearly linear decrease in unit weight.
-On average, for each 10% increase in powdered rubber content, the unit weight decreased by 295 N/m3 (1.88 lb/ft3) or about 1.31%.
+On average, for each 10% increase in powdered rubber content, the unit weight decreased by 295 N/m (1.88 lb/ft) or about 1.31%.
 This decrease can be attributed to the replacement of heavier fine aggregate with a higher specific gravity with rubber particles exhibiting a lower specific gravity.
 The addition of steel fibers seemed to have negligible effects on the unit weight, which could possibly be attributed to the relatively low concentration of steel fibers in the mixture, compared to the replacement levels of the powdered rubber.
 The unit weight for mixtures containing both recycled and industrial steel fibers were relatively similar to the unit weight for the control mixture, with the exception of the RSF 0.1% mixture.
 This was attributed to the higher air in this mixture due to the increased mixing time for this mixture.
 For combination mixtures, unit weight was reduced compared to the control mixtures, but remained relatively consistent between Combination 1 and Combination 2 mixtures.
 The lower unit weights were due to their considerably high rubber content.

 Air content was consistent for all Phase I mixtures containing powdered rubber, regardless of concentration.
 It is possible that the smaller powdered rubber particles had negligible effects on the air content, unlike the much larger tire chips discussed in the literature [21] as entrapping air due to their hydrophobic properties.
 For mixtures containing steel fiber, air content was fairly consistent, with the exception of the 0.1% RSF mixture.
 For all but the 0.1% RSF mixture, air content was 3.5%, reduced from the air content of the control mixture's 5.2% air.
 For 0.1% RSF air content was 9.0%.
 The higher air content for this mixture could possibly be attributed to the additional mixing time during the addition of RSF, as previously mentioned regarding slump.
 The admixture dosage could also be a contributing factor to the high air content.
 For the other steel fiber mixtures, the fibers were added quicker, in order to minimize over-mixing.
 Additionally, HRWRA admixture dosages were slightly increased (about 5% by volume), and as a result, air contents were much closer to the target air content.
-For the combination mixtures, the air content was generally close to that of the control mixture.
-The first combination mixture was a bit lower, at 4%, while the second combination mixture was a bit higher, at 5.5%.
+For the combination mixture was a bit lower, at 4%, while the second combination mixture was a bit higher, at 5.5%.
 The differences between combination mixtures was attributed to the admixture dosages, similar to the slump.

 3.1.2.
-Hardened Concrete Properties of Investigative Mixtures

-Compressive cylinders, MOR beams, and impact disc specimens were constructed for each Phase I mixture to provide a general understanding of the hardened properties of concrete incorporating rubber products and steel fiber, especially powdered rubber and recycled steel fiber.
+Hardened Concrete Properties of Investigative Mixtures products and steel fiber, especially powdered rubber and recycled steel fiber.
 Compressive cylinders were tested at 1, 7, and 28 days of age, while all other hardened concrete properties tests were conducted at 28 days of age.
 Table 6 outlines the average compressive strengths at 1, 7, and 28 days as well as the average flexural strength for all Phase I mixtures.
 The spread in the test results was relatively larger for mixtures with RSF and ISF as evident in the inconsistency in the average compressive and flexural strength shown in Table 6.
 This outcome is attributed to the number of repeat samples (3) and difficulty in evenly distributing fibers.